TheLinuxEnthusiast/TheLinuxEnthusiast.github.io/_cheatsheets/linux-awk.markdown

 <h4>Structure of awk programs</h4>

-<p>awk has three code blocks; a BEGIN block, a main processing block, & an END block.</p>
+<p>awk has three code blocks; a BEGIN block, a main processing block, & an END block.
+The BEGIN block is executed once before processing, the main block is executed for each line of the input and the END is executed once at the end of processing.</p>

 ```
 #!/usr/bin/awk -f